-Both can be affected by negative relationships and unhealthy boundaries or arise from childhood circumstances and bullying.
+Both of these can be affected by negative relationships and unhealthy boundaries or arise from childhood circumstances and bullying.
 Symptoms can include: being highly critical of yourself or your actions and abilities, blaming only yourself when things go wrong, ignoring positive qualities or finding it hard to accept compliments, predicting things will not turn out well, or easily feeling depressed, anxious, guilty or frustrated.

 For some the introduction of a new activity or hobby can help how you feel about yourself and allow you to meet new people in a neutral environment.
-Various charities including Ruils/Mind/Age UK and many more run activities across the borough such as creative writing/art/walking groups etc. There are also some subsidised courses available at some adult colleges within the borough.
+Various charities run activities across the borough such as creative writing/art/walking groups etc. There are also some subsidised courses available at some adult colleges within the borough.

-Ruils, Mind and the Castelnau Community Centre also have allotments if you like a little light gardening or just fancy catching some sun and topping up your vitamin D levels.
+Kingston Mind and the Castelnau Community Centre in Barnes also have allotments if you like a little light gardening or just fancy catching some sun and topping up your vitamin D levels.
+Voices of Hope also have an interesting garden project they are looking for help with called the Fishponds Community Garden (see below).